AlejandroAndarcia/MATLAB-Implementation-of-the-Dirac-Bergmann-Algorithm-for-Field-Theories/README.md

 - `fieldDerivative` — Builds a symbolic *field-style* partial-derivative wrapper and applies basic differentiation rules (linearity, product rule, power rule) by parsing the expression as text.
 - `solveFieldDerivative` — Post-processes the symbolic derivative wrappers produced by `fieldDerivative`, converting functional-derivative patterns into Kronecker deltas and Dirac deltas.
 - `FInt` — Evaluates distributional integrals involving Dirac deltas and their derivatives (e.g., terms like `A(y)*d_i(dirac(x-y))`), correcting cases where MATLAB’s native `int` does not handle derivatives of the Dirac delta as expected.
-- `PoissonBrackets` — Computes field Poisson brackets for fields theories.
+- `PoissonBrackets` — Computes field Poisson brackets.
-- `DiracBrackets` — Computes Dirac brackets for fields theories.
+- `DiracBrackets` — Computes field Dirac brackets.
 ---

 ## Requirements